aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 The AWS Advanced Python Driver supports usage of database credentials stored as secrets in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) through the AWS Secrets Manager Connection Plugin.
 When you create a new connection with this plugin enabled, the plugin will retrieve the secret and the connection will be created with the credentials inside that secret.

 ## Enabling the AWS Secrets Manager Connection Plugin
+> [!WARNING]\
-> :warning: **Note:** To use this plugin, you must install [`boto3`](https://aws.amazon.com/sdk-for-python/) in your project.
+> To use this plugin, you must install [`boto3`](https://aws.amazon.com/sdk-for-python/) in your project.
 These parameters are required for the AWS JDBC Driver to pass database credentials to the underlying driver.
 > You can install it via `pip install boto3`.

 To enable the AWS Secrets Manager Connection Plugin, add the plugin code `aws_secrets_manager` to the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) value.